Aurelian-C/React-Summary_App/src/markdowns/049_Working_with_state.md

 If you have one component function called `ExpenseItem`, but then you use that component function four times, when we create four `<ExpenseItem/>`, every time `ExpenseItem` is called, a new separate state is created for each component and managed independently for each other by React.
 So, if you change the state, for example in the first `<ExpenseItem/>`, the other ones are not affected because they have their own state.

-That's really important: ==**it's one state per component instance basis**==, so _we have separate states, even if we create a component more than once_.
-This behavior is crucial, because it would be a rather undesired behavior if we change something in one item and all the other items are updated as well.
+==That's really important: **it's one state per component instance basis**, so _we have separate states, even if we create a component more than once_.
+This behavior is crucial, because it would be a rather undesired behavior if we change something in one item and all the other items are updated as well==.

 Now, in addition, ==whenever state changes because a some event happen, it's only that specific instance where the component is being used where React will re-evaluate it==. _Only that specific instance is being updated and therefore for being re-evaluated_, and the others instances are not effected by that state change, and this is important to keep in mind that _state is separated on a per component instance basis_.